raoulg/julia-for-pythonistas/README.md

 ## 4. Dynamically typed and Composable
 Julia is dynamically typed, feels like a scripting language, and has good support for interactive use, so it's both usefull for rapid prototyping and building solid, typed code.

 Julia uses multiple dispatch as a paradigm, making it easy to express many object-oriented and functional programming patterns.
-The talk on the [Unreasonable Effectiveness of Multiple Dispatch](https://www.youtube.com/live/kc9HwsxE1OY) explains why it works so well, but we will dive into what this is, how it works and why it is usefull during this crash course.
+The talk on the [Unreasonable Effectiveness of Multiple Dispatch](https://www.youtube.com/live/kc9HwsxE1OY) explains why it works so well, but we will dive into what this is, how it works and when it is usefull during this crash course.

 # Read more
 1. [installation](docs/installation.md)